theindianappguy/Tinder_Login_And_SignUp_UI_XML/README.md

-# 📱 Tinder Login and Sign UI XML ( Made by Sanskar Tiwari )
+# 📱 Tinder Login and Sign UI XML

-Design screens are on [Behance.](https://www.behance.net/gallery/76766923/Login-UI-Kit-Vol-1-Free-Download-XD) you can get XD file from there.

-Don't forget to star⭐ the repo if you like what you see😉.
+## Don't forget to star⭐ the repo if you like what you see😉.

 # 📸 Screenshots